Ryan Ellis (racing driver): Young's Motorsports: (2026)

+On November 11, 2025, it was announced that Ellis would be joining Young's Motorsports for 2026.
+He started the 2026 season with a new-career best finish of sixth at Daytona.
+On September 16, it was announced that Ellis would not return to Young's.

 Personal life

-Ellis currently resides in Huntersville, North Carolina with his wife Allison Ellis, who is locally known for her philanthropic endeavors and her love for dogs.
+Ellis currently resides in Huntersville, North Carolina with his wife, Allison Ellis, who is locally known for her philanthropic endeavors and her love for dogs.

 Ellis' parents are Jane Ellis and Jim Ellis of Ashburn, Virginia.
 He has a younger sister named Kara.
 Ellis graduated from Stone Bridge High School in 2008 and attended George Mason University (GMU) before finishing his degree through Appalachian State University.
 Ellis is a member of Kappa Sigma fraternity.
-He used to serve as a resident Pro Racing Instructor at Allsports Grand Prix in Sterling, Virginia, and hosts his own podcast, Not Another Racing Podcast with fellow NASCAR driver, Matt DiBenedetto is a host on CBS/WJFK's weekly “In the Pits” radio talk show.
+He used to serve as a resident Pro Racing Instructor at Allsports Grand Prix in Sterling, Virginia.

+Ellis hosts his own podcast, "Not Another Racing Podcast".
+Fellow NASCAR driver Matt DiBenedetto is also a host on CBS/WJFK's weekly radio talk show called "In the Pits".

 Outside of racing, Ellis is an avid hockey player and has played professionally with the Potomac Mavericks of the PIHA and for the GMU college hockey team.
 Ellis also plays hockey recreationally, with several adults playing ice hockey and inline leagues.
 A dedicated fan of the National Hockey League's Washington Capitals, Ellis added an anti-Pittsburgh Penguins logo to the back of some of his helmets, before designing a Capitals-themed helmet in 2018 that eventually commemorated the team's first Stanley Cup victory.
-Ellis still plays hockey in Charlotte on a team with other NASCAR notables like Emmy-Winning Producer Christian Audesirk and JGR's Scott Simmons.
+Ellis still plays hockey for a team based in Charlotte.